golismero96/Ziggurat/README.md

     This free and open source admin dashboard template is built for React and it’s bootstrapped from Facebook’s create-react-app.
 All NPM dependencies are up to date and it contains multiple fully customized components based on the popular frontend components framework, Material-UI.
 </p>
 <p>
-Tokyo Free White Typescript Dashboard features a nice classic light & clean design and color scheme.
+Ziggurat Free White Typescript Dashboard features a nice classic light & clean design and color scheme.
 </p>
 <p>
 You can customize the color scheme and style by editing a single variables files.
 This Typescript admin dashboard doesn’t use SCSS stylesheets but the more modern approach with styled-components.
 </p>
 <p>
 We’ve included a few page examples for most used user flows that will give you a solid base for getting started with your new project’s development.
-With very light modifications you can even integrate Tokyo Free White Typescript Dashboard into existing projects giving them a much deserved makeover.
+With very light modifications you can even integrate Ziggurat Free White Typescript Dashboard into existing projects giving them a much deserved makeover.
 </p>

 ---
 <h3>Updrade to PRO</h3>

-<p>If you're looking for more features like translations, complex user flows, redux examples and more,  we recommend taking a look at the premium version (Tokyo White Typescript Dashboard) on <a href="https://bloomui.com">bloomui.com</a></p>
+<p>If you're looking for more features like translations, complex user flows, redux examples and more,  we recommend taking a look at the premium version (Ziggurat White Typescript Dashboard) on <a href="https://bloomui.com">bloomui.com</a></p>

 ---